 The Company has voluntarily agreed to make contributions to the Plan.
 Although the Company has not expressed any intent to terminate the Plan, it may do so at any time.
-Each participant's interest in the Plan is 100% vested at all times, except for the portion attributable to matching contributions which is vested in a manner described above.
+Each participant's interest in the Plan is 100% vested at all times, except for portions vested in a different manner described above.
 Upon termination of the Plan, interests of active participants in the Plan fully vest.